methanoliver/awesome-renpy/README.md

 + [Translator3000](https://github.com/NyashniyVladya/Translator3000) - Runs RenPy games through automated translation.
 Trial version.
 + [rpycg](https://github.com/lure0xaos/rpycg) - Injects RenPy code into published games to enable developer mode and manually poke at the internals.
 Windows only.
++ [renpy2linux](https://github.com/Shizmob/renpy2linux) - A script to convert Ren'Py releases to Windows, OSX and Linux-compatible ones, when the only thing you have is one of the three.
+Requires Linux or OSX to work.

 ## Assets